 I first picked up a SLR in 1997 when my uncle gave me his to play with.
 I loved taking it out and doing some very amateur shooting with it at the beach and on hikes.
 Sadly, it was a short-lived adventure, as it was stolen out of my car on a road trip.
 (If you know anything about it, please call the authorities immediately!
 Ha!).
 However, there was something about the photography medium that kept pulling me back to it.
 I went to school for interior design, where I took an elective photography class and started to learn a few technical skills (I use that term loosely as it was a LOOOONG time ago).
 A few years later, I took a black and white film class for fun and loved every minute of it.
 Then the true passion began in 2009 when I purchased my first DSLR.
 What started as a hobby of taking pictures when I went on hikes has since evolved into an obsession.

 Raised as an Oregonian, the outdoors are part of my DNA.
 A perfect day for me would no doubt be along the lines of going on an outdoor adventure to explore some new hidden gem, preferably with Nick by my side and a camera in my backpack.
 To me, nature photography is the ideal balance of finding new adventures and beautiful locations blended with perfecting a skill that I’m passionate about.
-Landscapes are my primary subject.
-Occasionally, I point my lens at people, but I have to really like them a lot.
+Landscapes are my primary subject as well as people in special moments.
+Sometimes the two go together to make some magic.

 Thanks for stopping by to take a peek at what I love doing.

 As a nature enthusiast, I tend to err on the side of natural-looking results in my photography.
 I aim to create a scene in a photograph that best emulates what I see and how I feel while I am shooting it.
 I think color is the spice of life, so although the effects of a well-done black and white photo can be heart stopping, I tend to create more photographs in color.